sanjanagoli/nuggets/IMPLEMENTATION.md

 ```c
 point_t* point_new(int x, int y);
 ```
-Create a new point with a given x and y value.
+Create/allocated memory for a new point with a given x and y value.
 Returns a pointer to the point.

 ```c
 int point_getX(point_t* point);